jerryarciaga/Rock-or-Something/README.md

 # About Me

-Hi, I'm Jerry Arciaga and welcome to my site!
+Welcome to my site!
 Here, you will see everything I have learned over the course of my tech career.
 I started using Linux ever since the release of Windows 8.
 Because I kept running into issues, from not being able to install certain packages to boot failures, I have started to learn basic troubleshooting skills, including the old, tried and true RTFM.
 This led me to many different rabbit holes, like distro hopping, DE/WM hopping, and ricing my Linux System to make my deskop experience look pretty.
 I started this blog as a way to document my projects, CTF writeups and things I learn.

 ## Other links